GHB Addiction – Common Signs and Symptoms To Watch Out For

 - Moody temperament may appear as bipolar disorder.

 Symptoms of GHB use often show up within 15 or 20 minutes of ingestion and can last for a few hours.
 Drug dependency means the users want larger doses more often.
 This can lead to extreme behavioral reactions from the user.
-The behavior of GHB user can lead to harmful consequences.
-The user will not remember their actions.

 Moving Past the Cycle of Abuse